OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-28.md

 ## Ezekiel 28:21

-“Son of man, set your face toward Sidon, prophesy against her
+“Son of man, set your face against Sidon, and prophesy against her

 ## Ezekiel 28:22

-And say, ‘This is what the Lord God says:
+and say, ‘This is what the Sovereign Lord says:

 > “Behold, I am against you, Sidon,
-> And I will be glorified in your midst.
+> and I will be glorified in your midst.
-> Then they will know that I am the Lord
+> Then they will know that I am the Lord,
-> When I execute judgments against her,
+> when I execute judgments against her
-> And I will show Myself holy through her.
+> and reveal My holiness in her.

 ## Ezekiel 28:23

-> For I will send a plague to her
+> For I will send a plague upon her
-> And blood into her streets,
+> and blood into her streets;
-> And the wounded will fall in her midst
+> the slain will fall in her midst
-> By the sword upon her from every side;
+> by the sword on every side.
 > Then they will know that I am the Lord.

 ## Ezekiel 28:24

-And there will no longer be for the house of Israel a painful thorn or a hurting thorn from any surrounding people who despise them; then they will know that I am the Lord God.”
+And there will no longer be for the house of Israel a painful brier or a prickling thorn from any around them who despised them.
+Then they will know that I am the Sovereign Lord.

 ## Ezekiel 28:25

-‘This is what the Lord God says: “When I gather the house of Israel from the peoples among whom they are scattered, and I show Myself holy among them in the sight of the nations, then they will live in their land which I gave to My servant Jacob.
+‘This is what the Sovereign Lord says: When I gather the house of Israel from the peoples among whom they are scattered, and show Myself holy among them in the sight of the nations, then they will dwell in their own land which I gave to My servant Jacob.

 ## Ezekiel 28:26

-And they will live in it securely, and they will build houses, plant vineyards, and live securely when I execute judgments upon all who scorn them around them.
-Then they will know that I am the Lord their God.”’”
+They will live there securely; they will build houses and plant vineyards, and live securely when I execute judgments upon all their neighbours who despised them.
+Then they will know that I am the Lord their God.’”